cdevents/community/rfc/cdevents-translator.md

 }
 ````
 #### Create a Library/Package gerrit-translator-cdevents
-Library with the name "gerrit-translator-cdevents" will be created in a separate package/repo.</br>
+Library with the name `gerrit-translator-cdevents` will be created in a separate package/repo.</br>
 Declare a struct to hold fields related to translation of Gerrit event.</br>
-Implement "TranslateEvent" to translate Gerrit event to CDEvent.
+Implement `TranslateEvent` to translate Gerrit event to CDEvent.

-- Example structure of gerrit-translator-cdevents library
+- Example structure of `gerrit-translator-cdevents` library
 ````go
 package gerrittranslator